 Accessing the Damage

 In a best-case scenario, you would immediately notice that your smartphone came in contact with water and you would immediately take defensive action.
-Sometimes smartphone owners may not notice that their devices have been compromised until long after the damage is done.
-Either way, you should first work to dry out the outside of the phone and shake it to see if any excess water comes from the inside.
+Sometimes smartphone owners may not notice that their devices have been compromised until long after the damage is done which means they will need to look for a professional who specializes in mobile iphone repair to have it fixed.
+If you catch it immediately after it has happened though, you should first work to dry out the outside of the phone and shake it to see if any excess water comes from the inside.
 You can wrap your phone in towels to help wick away interior moisture as well.

 Drying the Inside of Your Smartphone